takahashim/shirasagi/doc/install_en.md

-# How to Install and use
+# How to Install and Use

 The target OS of this document is CentOS 6.5/64bit.